 Another scheme is the Married Child Priority Scheme, applicable for married children who wish to live together or close to their parents for mutual care and support.
 Under this scheme, up to 30 per cent and 15 per cent of the BTO/SBF flat supply is set aside for first-timer and second-timer applicants, respectively.
 In addition, those who apply for a new pair of flats with their parents in the same BTO project can enjoy priority under the Multi-Generation Priority Scheme.

 Help Low Income and Vulnerable Families

-Some families may need help accessing a flat more quickly, following major life changes such as divorce or demise.
-Under the Assistance Scheme for Second-Timers (Divorced/Widowed Parents) (ASSIST), second-timers with children below the age of 16 will get priority if they apply for a 2-room or 3-room BTO flat in the non-mature estates.
+Some families may need help accessing a flat more quickly, following major life changes such as divorce or demise of family member.
+Under the Assistance Scheme for Second-Timers (Divorced/Widowed Parents) (ASSIST), second-timers with children below the aged 18 and below will get priority if they apply for a 2-room or 3-room BTO flat in the non-mature estates.
 When purchasing a flat, a divorcee with full care and control of a child is considered a family nucleus and treated no differently from married households.

 Public rental families who are ready for homeownership can also benefit from the Tenants’ Priority Scheme (TPS), which sets aside up to 10 per cent of the 2-room Flexi and 3-room BTO and SBF flat supply.

 Find out more about the various priority schemes here.

 Providing temporary accommodation for Singaporeans